hermeticMind/hermeticMind.github.io/src/Markdown/constructionOfSigils.md

 <box>
 <interactive  name="greekMagicSymbols"></interactive>
-_Font "Greek Magic" designed by Hermetic Mind in 2021.
-The graphics are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)_
 </box>

 In that sense these symbols are used similarly to the way how symbols are used in mathematics: You can declare that a specific symbols has a specific meaning and then continue using said symbol as a sort of abbreviation.
 This means that the symbol itself has no magical power, it just denotes a magical concept.